ZhaoXiangXML/test/Cross Platform Mobile App R&D Technical Specification and Plan.md

  * Define requirements, list items to design (2 hours)
  * Communicate with Zohaib for the design and static HTML page implement process (8 hours)
  * Integrate Zohaib's static HTML page with logic code (8 hours, cooperate with Sugar)
- * Test and debug on all three platforms (8 hours)
+ * Test and debug on iOS and Android (6 hours)
- * Automatic update of HTML5 code on all three platforms (5 hours)
+ * Automatic update of HTML5 code iOS and Android (4 hours)

-This project takes 120 hours of my time in total.
+The iOS and Android part of the project takes 83 hours of my time in total.

+The Windows Phone 8 part is pending for now, it should be done as a seperated project later.

 By the end of Jan 2015, we should have all the new UI integrated.
 And we should have enough experience and code base to do business project.